 The cauliflower also sautéed in olive oil and curry powder.

-Allow yourself to get created and give these spring vegetables a bit of love with spices, sauces or as I did the sweet peas, just enjoy their raw deliciousness.
+Allow yourself to get creative and give these spring vegetables a bit of love with spices, sauces or as I did with the sweet peas, just enjoy their raw deliciousness.